+- "K" on the short coulter

+- "L" on the long coulter.

+- Push the plastic disc from below against the catch on the RoTeC coulter.

-- The shoulder must grip in the slot. - Pull the handle to the rear and upwards beyond the notches.
+- The shoulder must grip in the slot.

+- 2. Pull the handle to the rear and upwards beyond the notches.
 A light blow on the centre of the disc helps to latch it into position.